i

 Putting Down 400whp In Your Focus ST (8).jpg

-400whp requires better fuel than what's at your local Safeway gas station.
-Getting there on pump gas isn't realistic and even if you could, you're riding the edge of a dangerous limit to what pump gas is capable of.
+400whp requires better fuel than what's at your local grocery store gas station.
+It's generally not acceptable to look for the cheapest gas station.
+Either way, getting there on the best pump gas alone isn't realistic and even if you could, you're riding the edge of a dangerous limit to what pump gas is capable of.
 It doesn't have the properties that help control what's happening inside the cylinder.
 Too much heat, a bad mixture at a random gas station, or too low of an octane can be a recipe for disaster.
 There are 2 easy ways to get around this.

-The most popular way is blending ethanol (or E85) with your pump gas.
+The most popular way is blending ethanol (E85) with your pump gas.
 Ethanol has awesome cooling and knock prevention properties.
 It's basically race gas available at the pump.
-Honestly, it's probably better than most race gasses out there.
-You can't run full E85 for a couple reasons but you can run up to about 50% of a mixture of ethanol and regular petroleum based gas.
-With ethanol in your tank, your tuner is able to raise your timing values, run more boost, etc. That's why you can make more power with ethanol, it allows your tuner the safety in running a more aggressive tune to get more power.
+Honestly, it's probably better than most race gases out there.
+Running full E85 is not the best idea for a couple reasons but you can run up to about 50% of a mixture of ethanol and regular gas.
+With ethanol in your tank, your tuner is able to raise your timing values, run more boost, etc. Because of the fueling limitations of the car, the car will make the most power it can without going all the way to E85.
+You'd actually make less by using that much ethanol.

 The next option is methanol injection.
 There are many quality methanol/water injection kits available with different size nozzles for different amounts of methanol to be injected into the intake system.
 This is a simpler type of auxiliary fueling that sprays methanol into the intake system before it hits the cylinders.
-It cools the intake air down and increases the octane of the fuel mixture in the cylinder.
+It cools down the intake air and increases the octane of the fuel mixture in the cylinder.
 Just like ethanol, it allows you to run more boost and more timing, among other things, to achieve more power than pump gas alone allows.
-Meth injection is not necessary to get to 400whp.
-Rather, it's a cheaper alternative.
+Meth injection can help you get to 400whp but it's a cheaper alternative.
 If you do this, you can potentially avoid the aux fueling setup.
 However, we recommend the aux fuel over this if we had to pick one or the other.
+Methanol injection isn't as reliable or convenient as auxiliary fueling and doesn't compare to the XDI components mentioned above.
+If you have the means to get the first two options, that's the way to go.
+A methanol injection kit can still provide benefits even when used with the other two methods.

 Tuning

 400whp requires tuning.
 You probably already knew that.
 Just to reiterate though, you cannot put a bigger turbo on your car and use a better fuel like ethanol without having a professional tuner calibrate your ECU.
-A dyno tune is an ideal way of getting this done as it takes the shortest amount of time and can be done in a very controlled manner.
+A dyno tune is an ideal way of getting this done as it takes the shortest amount of time and can be done in a controlled manner.
 It's safe and doesn't brake any laws.
 Score 1 for dyno tuning.
-However, coming from being street tuners ourselves, we understand that tuning your car on the street can be a necessary evil to some.
-It's time consuming, most of the time you're breaking some sort of speed limit law, and it's not the safest thing in the world.
-However, it can be very accurate because you're getting to see how the car is actually loading up the engine when it's in a real world scenario, unlike the dyno.
+Being tuners ourselves, we understand that tuning your car on the street is just a more realistic scenario for some.
+The benefit is it can be very accurate because you're getting to see how the car is actually loading up the engine when it's in a real world scenario, unlike the dyno.
 Score 1 for street tuning.
 Either way, properly calibrating your ECU is not optional.
-We recommend searching for the best tuner you can find.
-Do your research on who a good tuner might be and if they have experience tuning setups like yours and Focus ST's in particular.

 On the subject of tuning, if you're running an auxiliary fueling setup, you'll need to tune a second device, usually a Split Second Controller or something similar.
-This is what controls the extra injectors you added and it's a more simple ECU in and of itself.
-So you need to tune that alongside your car's ECU.
-If you didn't think you needed the best tuner for your car before, this will expose who knows what they're doing and who doesn't.
+This is what controls the extra injectors and it's a more simple ECU.
+So you need to tune that alongside your car's main ECU.
+Somebody with specific auxiliary tuning experience becomes very important here.

 Do you have to build your engine?

-Many of you are aware that adding about 200 horsepower to your stock 2.0 liter EcoBoost is stressing it out just a little more than how it came.
+Many of you are aware that adding about 200 horsepower to your Focus ST is stressing it out just a little more than how it came.
 We can't say you need to build your engine but we can't say that you don't either.
 It's really at your own risk.
-For the record, 400whp is about the most we feel comfortable with on a stock engine.
+For the record, 400whp is our comfortable limit on a stock engine.
 Anything more and we recommend reinforcing your engine with better internals.
 But here's what you need to know.
-There are many stock engine ST's running around right now with 400whp that have been boosting strong for dozens of thousands of miles.
+There are many stock engine ST's running around with 400whp for many thousands of miles.
 There are ST's that have also blown up within the first few drives.
-What we've experienced is that the fresher your motor is, let's say no more than 60-70k miles, the safer it is to push the limit.
-But there have been plenty of guys that have put a big turbo on at 100k and it has lasted to 150k or further.
-It's weird.
-The most important variable is your ECU tune.
-Please, don't take shortcuts with this and don't pick a tuner that isn't trustworthy or doesn't have a good rep. There are a handful of experienced EcoBoost tuners in general that have done this over and over and over on the car you're reading about here.
-Pick one of them.
+What we've experienced is that the fresher and healthier your motor is, let's say no more than 60-70k miles, the safer it is to push the limit.
+If the car had an issue before you put a big turbo on, it's only going to get exposed further (and probably quickly).
+The most important variables are your ECU tune, the quality of the installations/parts, and the health of your engine.
+Don't take shortcuts.

 One other thing, if you don't take care of your car, it doesn't matter how much power it has in it.
 You're going to screw it up.
-So treat it like you paid thousands of dollars to have the car and the mods on it because you did.
+So treat it like you paid thousands of dollars for the car and mods because you did.
 Change the oil, check the compression, swap the spark plugs out when they need to be, change the belts, do what it says in the manual and maybe a little more now that you're modded and your car will be nicer to you than if you didn't.

 Housekeeping